omimo/WebGLMocapPlayer/README.md

 # WebGLMocapPlayer

-Sample players for the jsMocapGL motion capture library for Three.js
+Sample players for the MocapJS motion capture library for Three.js

 ## Players